4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

 Grid
 ====
-The :class:`~waveresponse.Grid` class provides an interface for handling 2-D arrays of values that should be interpreted on a two-dimentional frequency/(wave)direction grid.
+The :class:`~waveresponse.Grid` class provides an interface for handling values that should be interpreted on a two-dimentional frequency/(wave)direction grid.

-:class:`~waveresponse.Grid` provides some useful functionality on its own, but the main intension of this class is to serve as a building block for other classes.
-:class:`~waveresponse.RAO`, :class:`~waveresponse.DirectionalSpectrum` and
-:class:`~waveresponse.WaveSpectrum` are all examples of classes that inherits from :class:`~waveresponse.Grid`.
+:class:`~waveresponse.Grid` provides some useful functionality on its own, but the main intension of this class is to serve as a base class. :class:`~waveresponse.RAO`, :class:`~waveresponse.DirectionalSpectrum` and :class:`~waveresponse.WaveSpectrum` are all examples of classes that extend :class:`~waveresponse.Grid`'s functionality.

+The :class:`~waveresponse.Grid` class is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding grid values (2-D array).

 .. code-block:: python